beeware/toga/README.rst

 At present, it has no functionality - it exists purely to reserve the PyPI namespace.

-This package isn't much use by itself; it needs to be combined with `toga-core`_.
+This package isn't much use by itself; it needs to be combined with `the core Toga library`_.

 For more details, see the `Toga project on Github`_.